 By Regina Winkle-Bryan

-I’ve been doing hotel reviews for the budget and super-cool web guide Eurocheapo.com, which is why I found myself in El Raval today.
-Raval is one of Barcelona’s hippest areas.
+El Raval is one of Barcelona’s coolest areas.
 If you are a hipster wearing expensive ripped jeans and black, large-framed nerd glasses (even though your vision is perfect), then you will want to make sure to live in El Raval.

 Perhaps by nature, or as a writer, I am observant.
 I saw this snot-rocket in slow motion.
-She wipped it from her face with the sleeve of her jacket.
-I yelped, ‘My God!’, startling the man next to me.
+She wiped it from her face with the sleeve of her jacket.
+I yelped, ‘My God!’ startling the man next to me.
 I don’t think he had seen the snot-rocket.
 I wish I hadn’t.

 I trudged on.
-I came to an intersection where I saw a hippy seeming white van with ‘art’ spray painted on its exterior.
-I was checking my notes when I noticed someone put a large jug out from the van, then shut the door again.
+I came to an intersection where I saw a hippy-seeming white van with ‘art’ spray painted on its exterior.
+I was checking my phone when I noticed someone put a large jug out from the van, then shut the door again.
 I looked closer.
 This was a mistake.
 What I thought to be cooking oil was nothing less than a bottle full of urine with a some s*$!t floating in it.
-Again I yelped, ‘But MY GOD!’, and stepped back swiftly running into a skater on his board.
+Again I yelped, ‘But MY GOD!’ and stepped back swiftly running into a skater on his board.

-And off I went, feeling full, satisfied and happy.
+Off I went, feeling full, satisfied and happy.
 It was about two blocks down from the restaurant when I had to jump to the side in a sort of salsa move in order to avoid stepping on a syringe.
 ‘Geezus!’
-I cried!, and an old man on a bench raised an eyebrow uninterested.
+I cried, and an old man on a bench raised an eyebrow uninterested.

 There has only been one time when I was almost forcefully robbed, it was in El Raval.
-The robber came by running and grabbed my purse, which was wrapped tightly around my arm, he tugged at me but it wouldn’t budge, so on he ran , empty-handed.
-I also had my cell phone stolen in El Raval a few years ago….what a drag, right?
+The robber came by running and grabbed my purse, which was wrapped tightly around my arm, he tugged at me but it wouldn’t budge, so on he ran away, empty-handed.
+I also had my cell phone stolen in El Raval a few years ago.
+What a drag, right?
 Robberies, syringes, poo……..but it’s not that bad.
-It is very cool, too, especially at night when all the hip bars are open blaring indie music into the streets and the darkness veils the grime, crime, drugs, and dilapidation.
+It is very cool, too, especially at night when all the bars are open blaring indie music into the streets and the darkness veils the grime, crime, drugs, and dilapidation.